Sainte Anne de Bellevue, Quebec

 The official website for Province of Quebec: www.gouv.qc.ca/

-The Panormaio website contains photo collections that might contain pictures for the area around Sainte Anne de Bellevue:
+The Panormaio photo collection might have pictures for the area around Sainte Anne de Bellevue:

 |<1>||If we encounter the name of what might be a community, our methodology is to add that name to our Gazetteer.
 For example, we might find a sentence like "He went north past Sainte Anne de Bellevue and then turned east".
 While Sainte Anne de Bellevue could be some kind of landmark, we think that it's more likely to be a community.
 We've added Sainte Anne de Bellevue as a placeholder with the hope that we'll be able to add more information in the future.|